joostdecock/site/pages/docs/designer/tutorial/part-1.md

 you can use to create points.

-In this case, you guessed it, the method rotates one point around another over a given number of defrees.
+In this case, you guessed it, the method rotates one point around another over a given number of degrees.

 #### Keeping pathstrings readable